Get

 Do Cats Fake Sleep?

-It sounds like bizarre behavior, but cats pretend to sleep.
-While they may also be resting or taking a catnap, cats will generally fake sleep to trick others, including their owners, into thinking they’re sleeping but are fully alert.
+It sounds like bizarre behavior, but cats do not intentionally pretend to sleep.
+While they may also be resting or taking a catnap, cats will generally enter light sleep with eyes partly open and muscles relaxed but still responsive.
+This can appear like “fake sleep,” but in reality, they remain partially alert.

-It’s a strange concept that requires research, but a few sensical theories can explain this unusual behavior.
+It’s a strange concept that requires research, but a few sensical theories can explain this behavior.

 Cat sleeping on top of laundry basket